microsoft/semantic-kernel/docs/decisions/0061-open-api-payload.md

 Taking into account that import process creates a kernel function for each OpenAPI operation, there's no feasible way to create a kernel function with more than one parameter having the same name.
 An attempt to import a plugin with such a payload will fail with the following error: "The function has two or more parameters with the same name `<property-name>`."

-Additionally, there's probability of cycles in the payload schema that may occur when two or more properties reference each other, creating a loop.
+Additionally, there's probability of circular references in the payload schema that may occur when two or more properties reference each other, creating a loop.
-SK will detect such cycles and throw an error failing the operation import.
+SK will detect such circular references and throw an error failing the operation import.

 Another specificity of this option is that it does not traverse array properties and considers them as leaf properties.
 This means that the caller must provide arguments for the properties of the array type, but not for the array elements or the properties of the array elements.